jtwleung/Final-Project-ER-Wait-Times/README.md

 CBC's Journalistic Standards and Practises can be found here.
 Expand the `Data Journalism` dropdown for pertinent information.
 * https://cbc.radio-canada.ca/en/vision/governance/journalistic-standards-and-practices/sources

-## How Alberta Health Calculates the Wait Times Displayed on their Website
+## Brief Note about How Alberta Health Calculates the Wait Times Displayed on their Website

 The below is a screen capture from the <a href="https://www.albertahealthservices.ca/waittimes/Page14230.aspx">Alberta Health Services Estimated Emergency Department Wait Times</a> website and shows that what is more or less being calculated is the patient to physician ratio, with an assumption that a physician can see a patient every 30 minutes: